dvishal485/flipkart-scraper-api/README.md

 API to scrapes search result and product details from flipkart

-*Disclaimer: * I am not affiliated or linked to flipkart in anyway.
+**Disclaimer:** I am not affiliated or linked to flipkart in any way.
 This repository is an exploratory project and not meant for commercial use.

 ![Flipkart API Banner](/banner.png)